-M.A. in Counseling Psychology, Trauma and Crisis Intervention Concentration
+M.A. in Counseling Psychology, Trauma and Crisis Intervention Concentration in Chicago

 When individuals experience a catastrophic or traumatic event, they may need professional help and support to receive mental health “first aid” and to establish both short-term and long-term coping skills.
 Students in the Trauma and Crisis Intervention concentration develop knowledge and skills needed to access and treat both the acute and long-term effects of trauma.
 Subjects such as disaster response, psychological first aid, and evidence-based treatment models are examined and students explore perspectives on the causes and prevention of trauma as it applies to the individual, family, local, national, and international community.
 The role of power and oppression in the experience of trauma within family, socio-political, and ethno-cultural systems is also addressed.
 Students develop the confidence and necessary skills to work with trauma-related populations.